 The number of people driving under the influence has declined since tougher drunk driving laws were first implemented.
 These laws have helped drunk driving fatalities to fall by a third in the last three decades.
-There are still too many people killed and suffering because of collisions caused by driving under the influence, a wrongful death lawyer in Scottsdale, AZ may be able to help the victim’s family.
+There are still too many people killed and suffering because of collisions caused by driving under the influence, a wrongful death lawyer in Mesa, AZ may be able to help the victim’s family.

 Drunk driving crashes claim more than 10,000 lives per year.
 Every day in the United States almost 29 people die in vehicle crashes where the driver was alcohol impaired.
 That equals one person every 50 minutes dying because of a drunk driver.
 Drugs other than alcohol accounted for another 16 % of all accidents.

 Alcohol and drugs both impair thinking, reasoning and muscle coordination, all of which are required to safely operate a vehicle.
 As the percent of alcohol in a person’s system increases, so do the negative impacts.
 Alcohol is measured by the Blood Alcohol Concentration (BAC) of grams of alcohol per deciliter of blood.
 When the BAC reaches .08 g/dl the risks increase exponentially, which is why it’s illegal to drive with a BAC of .08 or higher in all 50 states.

 A BAC of 0.08 has been recognized to signify reduced muscle coordination, lack of judgment, lack of reasoning, reduced ability to concentrate, reduced ability to process information.

 Impaired drivers are unable to evaluate if they are impaired.
 Drinking slows reaction time, it takes longer for the brain to process a situation, and respond.
 Drinking may affect motor skills, including eye, hand and foot coordination, which may affect the ability to avoid or perceive a dangerous situation.